-Many people are having great success photographing star trails by combining many consecutive, relatively short exposures.
+Many people enjoy great success photographing star trails by combining many consecutive, relatively short exposures.
 In general this approach reduces noise and results in a cleaner image.
-But since all my images are captured in a single frame (I’m a film shooter with a digital camera), you’ll need to look elsewhere for that method.
+But since all my images are captured in a single frame (I’m a film shooter with a digital camera), you’ll need to look elsewhere for guidance on that method.

-My star trail images are usually 20 or 30 minute exposures, which I find to be more than adequate to achieve the effect I’m looking for.
-Start with pinpoint stars and stick with those shots until you’re happy with your composition, exposure, and focus.
+My star trail images are usually 20-30 minute exposures, which I find to be more than adequate to achieve the motion effect I’m looking for.
+Start with pinpoint star frames and stick with those shots until you’re happy with your composition, exposure, and focus.
 When you’re ready for star trails, without changing your composition, focal length, or focus:

 - Turn on your camera’s long exposure noise reduction (most cameras have it, though it’s usually buried deep in the menu system).
 LENR isn’t necessary for pinpoint stars (though it may help slightly—results vary with the camera manufacturer), but it makes a noticeable difference in star trail images.
-The downside of LENR is that it doubles your exposure time (it basically takes a second exposure of the same duration with the shutter closed, compares the results, and subtracts whatever it finds in both images).
+The downside of LENR is that it doubles your exposure time because the camera takes a second exposure of the same duration with the shutter closed, compares the results, and subtracts whatever it finds in both images.
 That means if you take a 30 minute exposure, you’ll need to wait another 30 minutes before viewing your results (which is another reason you want star trails to be at the end of your shoot).

 - Put your camera in Bulb mode.
-On some cameras Bulb mode is one of the choices on the Aperture Priority, Shutter Priority, Manual (and so on) dial; on others Bulb is the next step after 30 seconds in the Manual shutter speed.
+On some cameras Bulb mode is one of the choices on the Aperture Priority, Shutter Priority, Manual (and so on) dial; on others Bulb is the step after 30 seconds as you increase the shutter speed.

 - Now it’s time to do your exposure math.
 Assuming you want the same exposure (amount of light) you have in the pinpoint star images, determine how many stops of light your star trail shutter speed will add, then subtract that amount of light with some combination of lower ISO and smaller aperture (larger f-stop number).
-For example, if your star trail exposure is 30 seconds at ISO 3200 and f2.8, a 30 minute exposure would add 6 stops (technically a full 6 stops would be all the way to 32 minutes, but those extra two minutes are inconsequential).
+For example, if your star trail exposure is 30 seconds at ISO 3200 and f/2.8, a 30 minute exposure would add 6 stops (technically a full 6 stops would be all the way to 32 minutes, but those extra two minutes are inconsequential).
 I usually get my ISO down as far as possible before subtracting light with my f-stop, so in this example I’d probably go with 30-32 minutes, ISO 100, f/4.